 INSTRUCTIONS: Remove and discard protective plastic bag.
 Return the Flexible Cold/Hot Therapy Pads roll into the dispenser box.
 Remove the perforated slot on top of the box and feed the roll end through the slot.
 Pull the sheet out of the dispensing box and cut to any size using a scissors or knife.
 Cuts should be made near the center of sealed cell edges.
 Do not cut into the cells.
 Soak in water until cells are fully expanded (5-10 minutes).
 Freeze or heat the pad prior to use.

 CAUTION: Never place cold or hot therapy pads in direct contact with skin.
 If cold or hot therapy pads become uncomfortable, apply additional insulation between skin and pads.
 If the condition persists, consult your physician.
 Used therapy pads should not be shared with others.
 KEEP OUT OF REACH OF CHILDREN.
-Made in the U.S.
+Country of Origin: United States.

 Place water-soaked Flexible Cold/Hot Therapy Pads in freezer 0 to 10°F (-18° to -12°C) with the plastic side down until frozen.
 When ready to use, remove frozen Flexible Cold/Hot Therapy Pods and place a wrap, towel or other thermal barrier between the frozen pad and skin.
 Secure Flexible Cold/Hot Therapy Pads in place with tape, elastic bandage or plastic wrap if necessary.
 Apply for 15-20 minutes.
 Repeat every 1 or 1 1/2 hours as necessary, or as directed by a health professional.
 Flexible Cold/Hot Therapy Pads can be stored in a freezer, refrigerator or cooler.